hpcloud-mon/ansible-kafka/README.md

 Installs [kafka](https://kafka.apache.org/)

 ##Requirements
+- kafka_hosts - comma separated list of host:port pairs in the cluster, defaults to 'ansible_fqdn:9092' for a single node
 - zookeeper_hosts - comma separated list of host:port pairs.

 ##Optional
-- kafka_listen_address - defines a specifc address for kafka to listen on.
+- kafka_listen_address - defines a specifc address for kafka to listen on, by defaults listens on all interfaces
-- If running as a cluster set `kafka_id` for each node.

 ##License
 Apache